How Many Dragons Are Left On Game Of Thrones?

 Even Drogon, the largest of the three dragons, struggled during the Battle of Winterfell.
 He was mounted, against his consent, by a swarm of wights.
 His dragon fire had no effect on the Night King.
 In fact, his fire caused the Night King to smile for the first time.
 But he put up a good fight.

-Status Update: Despite the humiliation of someone laughing at his smile, Drogon is doing fine, thank you.
+Status Update: Despite the humiliation of someone laughing at his flame balls, Drogon is doing fine, thank you.

-Game Of Thrones is available in the UK on Mondays on Sky Atlantic and Now TV

 Advertisement